 You need to keep going back and continuously make conscious efforts to listen to your customers and give them what they want.

-Use chatbots and live chat systems to engage with your customers in their own language, thus putting them at ease and in a state to give you higher quality responses.
+Use chatbots and live chat to engage with your customers in their own language, thus putting them at ease and in a state to give you higher quality responses.

 These live agents can help you dive deeper and get to the root of the issues that your customers are facing.
 Rather than just solving minor surface-level problems, you could actually fix the underlying issues that are causing them.